Carla Strom, MLA

 In addition, Abbie is an adolescent cancer survivor.
 As a former patient at Brenner Children's Hospital, she brings a unique perspective to her work with OCHE.
 She leads survivorship groups, mentors young adult patients and serves as a patient advocate in the community.

-Hispanic Patient Navigator
+Oncology Patient Navigator

-Carrie Galloway, PhD, MSW
+Carrie Galloway, MSW

-Rural Patient Navigator
+Oncology Patient Navigator

 Carrie Galloway helps patients and families from rural areas navigate the health care system and their experience with cancer care.
 She addresses barriers to cancer treatment related to the distance between rural patients’ homes and the Cancer Center and helps ensure that patients have resources and support for meeting social, emotional and financial needs.
 She has prior navigation experience at AHWFB with breast cancer patients and with a transitional care program and has been a social worker with Hospice and Palliative Care Center (now Trellis Supportive Care) and Wake Forest Outpatient Dialysis.